NEC4

 A single lapsed obligation cascades through multiple contract mechanisms.
 Health checks catch these lapses while they can still be corrected.

-A comprehensive NEC4 health check covers seven areas.
+An NEC4 health check covers seven areas.
 Each maps to specific contract clauses and carries distinct commercial risk if administration is deficient.

-1. Programme status (clauses 31 and 32)
+1. Programme status (Clauses 31 and 32)

 Check: